FuadNabi/hello-rails-back-end/README.md

 ### Prerequisites

 In order to run this project you need:

-- Install ruby on your computer or run in with docker
-- Run `ruby main`
+Install and run React front-end: React front-end is avalable in repo https://github.com/FuadNabi/hello-rails-back-end You could use command `git clone https://github.com/FuadNabi/hello-rails-back-end`

 ### Setup